Kristi Wempen, R.D.N.

-Judging by all the protein bars, shakes and powders out there, you get the impression you need more protein.
-There are claims it curbs appetite, helps with weight loss and builds muscle.
+Judging by all the protein bars, shakes and powders out there, you could be led to believe that you need a protein supplement.
+These products claim to curb appetite, help with weight loss and build muscle.
 But what's the real story?

-Contrary to all the hype that everyone needs more protein, most Americans get twice as much as they need.
-This is especially true for males 14-70 years of age, who the 2015 Dietary Guidelines for Americans advise to decrease meat, poultry and egg consumption.
-Even athletes are often getting more protein than they need, without supplements, because their calorie requirements are higher, and with more food, comes more protein.
+Contrary to all the hype that everyone needs more protein, most people in the U.S. meet or exceed their needs.
+This is especially true for males ages 19–59.
+The Dietary Guidelines for Americans, 2020–2025 indicate that men in that age range are exceeding their protein recommendations, especially from meat, poultry and eggs.
+Even athletes often get more protein than they need without supplements because their calorie requirements are higher.
+With more food comes more protein.

-True or False: Big steak = bigger muscles
+True or false?
+Big steak equals bigger muscles.

 The body can't store protein, so once needs are met, any extra is used for energy or stored as fat.
 Excess calories from any source will be stored as fat in the body.

-Extra protein intake can also lead to elevated blood lipids and heart disease, because many high-protein foods you eat are high in total fat and saturated fat.
-Extra protein intake, which can be taxing on the kidneys, poses an additional risk to individuals pre-disposed to kidney disease.
+Extra protein intake also can lead to elevated blood lipids and heart disease because many high-protein foods you eat are high in total and saturated fat.
+Extra protein intake, which can tax the kidneys, poses an additional risk to people predisposed to kidney disease.

-Anywhere from 10 to 35 percent of your calories should come from protein.
-So, if your needs are 2,000 calories, that’s 200–700 calories from protein (50–175 grams).
-The recommended dietary allowance to prevent deficiency for an average sedentary adult is 0.8 g per kg of body weight.
-For example, a person who weighs 75 kg (165 pounds) should consume 60 g of protein a day.
+Anywhere from 10% to 35% of your calories should come from protein.
+So if your needs are 2,000 calories, that’s 200–700 calories from protein, or 50–175 grams.
+The recommended dietary allowance to prevent deficiency for an average sedentary adult is 0.8 grams per kilogram of body weight.
+For example, a person who weighs 165 pounds, or 75 kilograms, should consume 60 grams of protein per day.

-Once you hit 40–50 years old, sarcopenia starts to set in — you start losing muscle mass as you age.
-To help prevent this and to maintain independence and quality of life, your protein needs increase to about 1g/kg or 75 g/day for a 75 kg person.
+Once you reach ages 40–50, sarcopenia, or losing muscle mass as you age, begins to set in.
+To prevent this and to maintain independence and quality of life, your protein needs increase to about 1–1.2 grams per kilogram or 75–90 grams per day for a 75-kilogram person.

-If you are overweight, your weight is adjusted before calculating your protein needs in order to avoid overestimating.
+If you are overweight, your weight is adjusted before calculating your protein needs to avoid overestimating.
 You can see a dietitian to help develop a personalized plan.

 Where does protein come from?

-The healthiest protein options are plant sources, such as soy, nuts, seeds, beans and lentils or lean meats, such as skinless, white-meat chicken or turkey, a variety of fish, egg whites, low-fat dairy and lean cuts of beef or pork.
+The healthiest protein options are plant sources, such as soy, nuts, seeds, beans and lentils; lean meats, such as skinless, white-meat chicken or turkey; a variety of fish or seafood; egg whites; or low-fat dairy.

 When is the best time to consume protein?